Nuitka/Nuitka/Developer_Manual.rst

 - Value escapes are traced too.

-  When an operation hands over a value to outside code, it indicates so to the constraint collection.
+  When an operation hands over a value to outside code, it indicates so to the trace collection.
 This is for it to know, when e.g. a constant value, might be mutated meanwhile.

 - Nodes can be queried about their properties.